KurkRogi/our-radio-usa/README.md

 Extended features to implement are:

-- Give access to past programmes to allow listeners from different time zones to listen at time convenient to them
+- Give access to past programmes to allow listeners from different time zones to listen at time convenient to them (archive)
 - Showcase authors and staff profiles, with photos in order to create better connection with listeners
 - Feature to allow posting comments/testimonies to create the *alive and connected* vibe